Matthew-Hsu/PiPass/README.md

 The PiPass Dashboard can be accessed on a device on your network by typing in your Raspberry Pi's IP address on your computer's or mobile device's browser.
 Most of what you need can be accessed through the Dashboard, including the ability to configure PiPass.
 However, the adding/editing of accepted 3DS MAC addresses still requires a manual edit through the Raspberry Pi console.

-<b>PiPass Command</b>

-If you prefer to run PiPass through the terminal, instead of the dashboard, PiPass Command has a basic functional command line interface.
-Run the following command to see a list of options:

-    ->  sudo python /opt/PiPass/piPassCommand.py

-If you want to customize PiPass, you'll have to edit some files manually.

 # PiPass Customization
 <b>Customizing Database Source</b>